peterolson/aws-chinese-forced-alignment/README.md

 Tool for aligning Chinese transcripts with audio using the AWS transcribe service.

-Tool for aligning Chinese transcripts with audio using the AWS transcribe service

 It can be installed using npm:

     npm install aws-chinese-forced-alignment